“I’m too busy.”

 Everyone was impressed by him and he became Merrill Lynch’s Regional Director of the Western US.
 Then he went through a nasty divorce at the same time as the company almost went bankrupt.
 I remember we had a conversation about how bad he wanted to go back to his roots and play music.
 He ended up getting promoted to New York City where he ran the company’s wealth management division across the country.

 Along those lines, my first year at Merrill Lynch, a different guy from the man mentioned above, top financial advisor stunned everyone when he quit his job to help his daughter become a rockstar.
-He left a business he'd put a lot of time into to help his daughter pursue her dreams because he believed in her and it was what he loved.
+He left a business he’d put a lot of time into to help his daughter pursue her dreams because he believed in her and it was what he loved.
 He knew nothing about the music industry, but started spending a lot of time, many years, learning about it.
 It was a huge shift, but he learned.

 I was in a pop-punk band in college.
 We played shows and released an album.
 I loved it and it was a huge part of my life.
 Then I stopped playing guitar for like nine years.
 Crazy, right?
 In just the last three months, I picked it up again.
 I’m jamming and I even wrote a song.
 It feels great.

 So what happened?
 Why did I stop playing for so long when I could have been a lightning fast guitarist and song making machine by now?

 Well, during the past nine years I prioritized another passion and skill.
 I focused on becoming an expert in social intelligence and created Jaunty.
 I love helping people overcome their social anxiety and become social dynamos.
 That feels really good.
 But who cares about our reasons for putting things off?